leuas/Vrdndi/README.md

 ## Notes

-Since this is my very first project in code (except code practise), and I'm still new to code and ML.
+Since this is my very first project in code (except code practise), and I'm still new to programming and ML.
 I may miss something completely.

 If you find any bug/issue or problem about the architecture (Say, the architecture cause some converage problems) or anything else.
 Please feel free to open an issue in Github! (or even submit a PR!)